cjerdonek/free-sampler/README.md

 [The first version of this project is still under development.]

-This repository contains the source code for a web application that lets you run the [SHA-256][sha-256] pseudo-random sampling algorithm described by [Ronald L. Rivest][rivest] in 2011.
+This repository contains an open source web application that lets you run the [SHA-256][sha-256] pseudo-random sampling algorithm described in 2011 by [Ronald L. Rivest][rivest].

-The application can be used for things like selecting precincts at random for a manual audit of an election.
+The application can be used for things like selecting precincts at random for a post-election manual audit.

 To try out the latest version, go [here][free-sampler-app].